 Where a LPA issues an enforcement notice or breach of condition notice which is quashed, the LPA may serve another notice within 4 years of the date of the first notice.
+In addition, an enforcement warning notice will trigger the second bite provisions and extend time to enforce by 4 years.

-5.5 Invalidity, nullity and power to amend (Roderick Morton, Ivy Legal)
+5.5 Invalidity, nullity and power to amend (Roderick Morton, lvy Legal)